Furbee/nas/README.md

 ####Install instructions####

-SSH into your DiskStation, then run:
+SSH into DiskStation, then run:

 ```
 mkdir /volume1/@optware